hemidactylus/flaskbiblio/README.md

 on books and authors.
 Books can have zero, one or more authors (relations are enforced upon author deletion).

 Books have a _in-house_ attribute, marking whether the book is in its rightful location or if it is elsewhere.
+Also, the system includes several "houses", representing different libraries.

 Searches can combine a number of search criteria and results are presented paginated.